 In the interest of serving all customers, the library reserves the right to set uniform time limits on public computers.

-Free library computer access is available to library card holders in good standing.
+Free library computer access is available to library card holders.
 Customers without a library card may purchase a guest pass.
 The library seeks to allow as many customers as possible an opportunity to use this service through the use of a computer access management system.

 Signing in to use a public access computer is required.
 Time limits per session are enforced if other customers are waiting.